advocations/skype/Skype/Trusted-Application-API/docs/DevelopingApplicationsforSFBOnline.md

    - Setting up the Trusted application endpoint has few additional steps.
 Please refer the [Trusted Application Endpoint](./TrustedApplicationEndpoint.md) for more details.

-7. Call the trusted application API.
+7. Call the **Trusted Application API**.

 ### Auto Discovery
-It is the act of finding the Trusted Application APIs home server using the discovery endpoint.
+It is the act of finding the **Trusted Application API**s home server using the discovery endpoint.
 This enables you to connect to the API and use the exposed capabilities.

 >Note: For **PSTN or Service applications**, please refer [Discovery for Service Applications](./DiscoveryForServiceApplications.md).
 For Chat **Customer care applications**, please refer [Discovery by chat client](./DiscoveryChatClient.md)

 ### Authentication using client credentials
 All endpoints other than the Discovery endpoint require authentication.
-Trusted Application API endpoints require an oauth token with an Application Identity from Azure Active Directory using the client credential grant flow.
+**Trusted Application API** endpoints require an oauth token with an Application Identity from Azure Active Directory using the client credential grant flow.
-This grants the permissions to the application  to access the Trusted Application API resource.
+This grants the permissions to the application  to access the **Trusted Application API** resource.
 Please refer [Azure Active Directory - Service to Service calls using Client Credentials](./AADS2S.md) for more details.